sammykins777/TodoBySam/README.md

 # TodoBySam
 Look ma, no tutorial
-This is to get more practice making small apps without following a tuturial
+This is to get more practice making small apps without following a tutorial.